- More muscular styling

 While the A5’s driving dynamics still don’t match up with its coupe pretensions, the new model is a big improvement on the old one.

-You still get the same car-on-rails grip levels with Quattro all-wheel drive but it’s married to more feelsome and well-weighted steering this time around.
+You still get the same car-on-rails traction levels with Quattro all-wheel drive but it’s married to more feelsome and well-weighted steering this time around.
+Adaptive and Dynamic suspension options add to an already capable design.

 Pick one of the faster diesel engines and you’ve got a great balance of power, precision and economy.